Let’s get real.

 Does Maple Leaf own any poultry growing operations in Canada?We do not largely own poultry growing operations but are one of Canada’s largest poultry processors and proudly support Canadian poultry farmers.
 All of our products are produced in federally registered and inspected establishments operating under the highest standards of food safety.

 Where can I get more info on the treatment and healthcare of Maple Leaf’s animals?Please find a wealth of information on Maple Leaf’s animal care commitment on our sustainability page.

 How do you treat your animals?We’re committed to enhancing our animal wellness practices in a manner that advances the Five Freedoms, the most widely accepted global standard for responsible animal care.

 I have an allergy.
 How do I know if your product is safe for me to eat?Our products are made in multiple facilities and we are always changing and improving them.
 We take allergens very seriously, and strongly recommend you look at the label every time.
 We do not have a nut-free or gluten-free list for this reason.

-How do I read the production code on the product I purchased?Most products with a shelf life of over 90 days have a production code indicating the date it was made, represented with a Julian code: the number of days since the first day of the year.
+How do I read the production code on the product I purchased?Production codes indicate the date that a product was made, represented by a Julian code: the number of days since the first day of the year.
 For example: 156 would represent June 5, since it’s the 156th day of the year.

 Where can I find more information on the proper handling for your products (storing, cleaning, etc.)?Please check out our Food Safety at Home page.